 When you think about bringing music into your homeschool, do you think of the high price of musical instruments and private music lessons?
 Well, you do not have to worry about that once you read about these 10 DIY Easy-to-Make Homemade Musical Instruments you can make with your kids!
-Combine it with the Music in Our Homeschool Plus membership and you’re set!
+You'll love these musical instruments you can make at home.
+Combine it with the Music in Our Homeschool Plus membership and you're set!

 (All photos, descriptions, and links below are used with permission.
 Affiliate links are included.)